Balder execution mechanism

 They need some Features!

-So let us add some functionality to our scenario definition.
-For this we have to add some features.
-Get the rule back in your mind for what a scenario is for - A scenario defines what we need.
+So let’s add some functionality to our Scenario definition.
+To do this, we need to incorporate some Features.
+Remember the key rule for what a Scenario represents: A Scenario defines what we need.

 This scenario can be described like the following: